minlux/file_xfer/README.md

 ### Issues
 There seems to be an issue when using the demo with *socat* (exactly as described in this paragraph). *socat* introduces a delay that leads to transmission timeouts in *slay2*.
-Thus it would be better to make a try of this software on two dedicated machines interconnected using a "real" serial connection (aka a Nullmodem-Cable).
+Thus it would be better to make a try of this software using a "real" serial connection (aka a Nullmodem-Cable and do someting like `./fx_server /dev/ttyUSB0` and `./fx_client /dev/tty/1`).

 ## Appendix, Directory Listing